 Software and electronics

-Kossel is a parametric delta robot 3D printer.
-Its built-in 2012 by Johann in Seattle, USA, based on his Rostock prototype.
-The DIY 3D printer plans were designed by Johann C. Rocholl in 2012 and have been around with some minor changes since then.
+Anycubic Kossel Delta is a parametric robot 3D printer.
+It was built in 2012 by Johann in Seattle, USA, based on his Rostock prototype.
+The DIY 3D printer kits’ plans were designed by Johann C. Rocholl in 2012 and have been around with some minor changes since then.

-The concept of the delta design is to eliminate backlash problems.
+The concept of Anycubic Kossel Delta 3D printer design is to eliminate backlash problems.
 Backlash occurs when one of the movement axes has slack (caused by loose belts for example).

 git clone https://github.com/jcrocholl/kossel.git